Yugendaran/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Import standard libraries in python for finding Implementation-of-K-Means-Clustering-for-Customer-Segmentation.
 2. Initialize and print the Data.head(),data.info(),data.isnull().sum()
 3. Import sklearn.cluster import KMeans
-4. calculate the value KMeans Clusters.
+4. calculate the value of  KMeans Clusters.
 5. plot the graph from Elbow method and find y_pred values .
 6. plot the graph from Customer Segments Graph.